crypticwisdom/Python_notes/Python Language/a-python-notes.md

 [False, class,  finally, is, return, None, continue, for, lambda, try, True, def, from, nonlocal, while, and, del, global, not, with as, elif, if, or, yield, assert, else, import, pass, break, except, in, raise]

+- An expression is a piece of code that produce a value.
+- A statement is an entire line of code.

 # Built-In Functions
 Python provides a set of built-in functions that are available by default without the need for importing any modules.
 These functions cover a wide range of functionalities and are an integral part of the Python language.
 Here are some commonly used built-in functions in Python: